 The principal investigator is to instruct their research institution to order the equipment and effect payment accordingly.
 The principles of economy, efficiency, and expediency apply to any acquisition.
 The procurement guidelines of the research institution and the provisions of the Federal Procurement Act 2018 (Bundesvergabegesetz) as amended apply.

-In order to determine the equipment costs (incl.
-VAT, unless the research institution is entitled to deduct VAT) to be requested, vendor quotes must be obtained before the application is submitted pursuant to the research institution's procurement guidelines.
+In order to determine the equipment costs to be requested, vendor quotes must be obtained before the application is submitted pursuant to the research institution's procurement guidelines.
 Vendor quotes are submitted to the FWF only upon request.